kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 ## Stage 2: Lift & Shift

-At some point it's time to move the first workloads.
+At some point, it's time to move the first workloads.
 Dipping their toes in to test the waters initially just one or two projects are moved over.
 This move is usually done in a *lift and shift* fashion.
 As the name suggests this means taking the legacy setup and moving it to the cloud with no or minimal adaptations.

 Some companies chose to extend their on-premises VMware environment to the cloud.
-They simply use the cloud as an extension to their existing environment.
-Others try, and do a full-on move of one of their systems.
+They simply use the cloud as an extension of their existing environment.
+Others try and do a full-on move of one of their systems.
 In neither scenario do they recognize that their on-premises environment had features that the cloud doesn't.

 A typical on-premises environment often has VM failover.
 In your traditional on-premises environment has a storage system that lets you restart a VM from a failed machine on a different machine.
-This storage system is usually connected over a high performance fibre channel connection, so you can treat it the same way you would a local disk.
+This storage system is usually connected over a high-performance fiber channel connection, so you can treat it the same way you would a local disk.
 Since you *own* the storage you have the option to create even very large disks.
-10 TB of high performance storage for your Oracle database?
+10 TB of high-performance storage for your Oracle database?
 Sure, if you have the money.

 Can you do this in the cloud?
 Absolutely.
 Network-connected block storage, such as EBS from Amazon offers you the